rhel-labs/learn-katacoda/instruqt/session-recording-tlog/05-step5/assignment.md

 yum list installed
 ```

-Now that you have some data in a recorded session, you can log out of the
+Now that you have some data in a recorded session, you can log out of the user's terminal session.
-user's `ssh` session.
 ```
 exit
 ```